Home » Recipe Index » Desserts

 • Cover the bowl with plastic wrap and chill for at least 1 hour.

-• When ready to bake, preheat the oven to 350 degrees F. Line 2 baking sheets with parchment paper and set aside.
+• When ready to bake, preheat the oven to 350 degrees F. Line 2 baking sheets with parchment paper and set them aside.

 • Roll the dough into 1 ½-inch balls, and place 1 inch apart on the prepared baking sheets.
 Use your thumb or the back of a round measuring spoon to press a small hole in the center of each ball.

-• Bake for 10 minutes, until slightly firm, then remove baking sheets from the oven.
-Use the spoon to press into the indentations in each cookie again, then return to the oven and bake for an additional 6-8 minutes, or until lightly browned.
+• Bake them for 10 minutes, until slightly firm, then remove the baking sheets from the oven.
+Use the spoon to press into the indentations in each cookie again, then return to the oven and bake them for an additional 6-8 minutes, or until lightly browned.
 Let cool 1 minute on the baking sheets, then transfer to a wire rack to cool completely.

 • In a small bowl, whisk the powdered sugar, milk, and vanilla together in a small bowl until smooth.
 Divide the icing in half and add a few drops of food coloring to each, whisking to incorporate.
-Add more milk if needed, but not so much it becomes runny.
+Add more milk if needed, but not so much that it becomes runny.
 Pour icing into plastic zipper bags, snip off a corner, and fill the center of each cookie.
 Allow to dry and set overnight.

 Video